Graduate Degree Admissions Information

 Financial Literacy Resource: SALT

 SALT is a program brought to you by the nonprofit American Student Assistance (ASA), and available to Berklee Online degree students and alumni for free.
 SALT helps students and alumni stay on track with student loan payments by offering free student loan advice and tips on finding a job after graduation.
-Create an account and select Berklee College of Music as your school to take advantage of this free financial planning resource.
+Create a SALT account and select Berklee College of Music as your school to take advantage of this free financial planning resource.

 Berklee Online Degree TMS Payment Plan Policy